-Table 26: Security Assurance Requirement dependencies
+Table 31: SAR dependencies

-8.3.3 RATIONALE FOR THE SECURITY ASSURANCE REQUIREMENTS
+8.3.11 RATIONALE FOR THE SECURITY ASSURANCE REQUIREMENTS

-8.3.3.1 EAL5: SEMI-FORMALLY DESIGNED AND TESTED
+8.3.11.1 EAL6: semiformally verified design and tested

-EAL5 is required for this type of TOE and product since it is intended to defend against sophisticated attacks.
-This evaluation assurance level allows a developer to gain maximum assurance from positive security engineering based on good practices.
-In order to provide a meaningful level of assurance that the TOE and its embedding product provide an adequate level of defense against such attacks: the evaluators should have access to the low level design and source code.
-Additionally the semi-formal methodology, provided by EAL5, gives more confidence in the design of the TOE
+EAL6 is required for this type of TOE and product since it is intended to defend against sophisticated attacks.
+This evaluation assurance level allows a developer to gain high assurance from application of security engineering techniques to a rigorous development environment in order to produce a premium TOE for protecting high value assets against significant risks.

-8.3.3.2 AVA_VAN.5 ADVANCED METHODICAL VULNERABILITY ANALYSIS
+The evaluators should have access to the a formal model of select TOE security policies and a semiformal presentation of the functional specification and TOE low level design and source code.

+8.3.11.2 ALC_FLR.1 Basic flaw remediation